INFORMATION PORTAL > TECHNOLOGY GROUPS > Shaft generator

 Applicability and assumptions

-Shaft generator is an option for many types of vessels, especially those in need of a larger amount of power for heating or cooling, and sailing long transits.
+Shaft generator is an option for many types of vessels, especially those in need of larger amount of power for heating or cooling, and sailing long transits.

 Additional measures advised include new torsional vibration calculations.